theSafdarAwan/lazy-loader.nvim/README.md

 {
     -- plugin name
     name = "foo",
+    -- load this plugin after this plugin after = "", -- string
     -- table or string: add plugins that the plugin requires which should be -- loaded before this plugin
     requires = {}, -- table or a string